-The Indiana State Library is proud to offer kits to help libraries in determining if they should invest in a maker space, a robot or Virtual Reality program.
-The kits can be reserved by contacting your Regional Coordinator who will bring the kit to your library.
-The Virtual Reality kit will remain at your library for a period of one month so you can test the various components and determine what would be a good fit for your library.
-The kit can also be used with patrons.
+The Indiana State Library is proud to offer kits to help libraries determine if they should invest in new technology, robots or a Virtual Reality program.
+Kits can remain at your library for a period of up to 30 days so you can test the various components and determine what would be a good fit for your library.
+The kits can also be used with patrons.

 HTC Vive Virtual Reality Kit Components: